raspberrypilearning/rpi-install-jupyter-notebook/en/step_1.md

 ### Testing

-- Now test your installation by running:
+- Now test your installation by typing the following into a terminal window:

 ```bash
 jupyter Notebook
 ```

-- Then open a browser either on the Pi (for local only configurations) or on a machine on the same network (remote).
+- Then open a browser, either on the Pi for local uses, or on a machine on the same network if you want to access the Pi remotely.
 Type the appropriate address into the URL bar:

 http://localhost:888: (local)
 http://ipaddress:8888 (remote)